-The B.S. in Biochemistry includes courses that integrate chemistry with the life sciences (e.g. advanced biochemistry, physical chemistry, and bio-inorganic courses) and prepares students for careers in biomedical, environmental, and defense areas; or, any fields that utilize baccalaureate level scientists.
+The Bachelor of Science (B.S.) in Biochemistry includes courses that integrate chemistry with the life sciences (e.g. advanced biochemistry, physical chemistry, and bio-inorganic courses) and prepares students for careers in biomedical, environmental, and defense areas; or, any fields that utilize baccalaureate level scientists.
 Graduates will be prepared for employment at government laboratories, grant-funded university research facilities, industrial laboratories, and pharmaceutical laboratories.
 Graduates will also be prepared for entry into biochemistry master’s and doctoral programs.
 The biochemistry major provides a foundation for acceptance into professional programs and serves as a pre-professional track for medical, pharmacy, dentistry, veterinary, environmental and marine sciences programs.

 For timely degree completion, students must complete all program milestones.
 The following actions occur when milestone are missed: first occurrence—warning and advising hold; second occurrence—advising hold and counseling regarding progression requirements; and third occurrence—counseling and change to a major outside of the Department of Chemistry and Physics or Department of Biology that is more appropriate to student goals and academic performance.
 Appeals are handled through the relevant department.
 The decision of the appeal committee is final.
 Program milestones include the following:

 - CHM 1045/L (or CHM 1045C) minimum grade of C completed one calendar year from admission as first time in college (FTIC) or 30 credits earned, whichever is earlier.

 - CHM 1046/L (or CHM 1046C) minimum grade of C completed by end of fifth semester (including summers) from admission as FTIC or 60 credits earned, whichever is earlier.